Henry Linderman: Medical practice

 Linderman was born in Lehman, Pennsylvania on December 25, 1825.
 He studied medicine, first under his father, then completing a Doctor of Medicine from University of the City of New York in 1846.
 While in New York his preceptor was Dr. Willard Parker.
 Subsequently, he practiced medicine in Pike County, and elsewhere in Pennsylvania, until 1853 when he moved to Philadelphia where he also practiced medicine for a short time.

 Early career with the mint

 Linderman was active in politics as a Democrat.
-From 1855 until 1864, he was chief clerk of the U.S. Mint in Philadelphia.
+From 1853 until 1864, he was Chief Clerk (also called Director's Clerk) of the U.S. Mint in Philadelphia.
 Linderman resigned this office during 1864, and entered business as a stockbroker.